Matthieulvt/iotanode_dockerized/README.md

 ### Start your node

-After modify your NEIGHBORS's list, start your node like this :
+After modify your NEIGHBORS's list, you need to build :
 ```
-docker run hystenal/iotanode_dockerized:latest
+docker-compose build
 ```
-If you want to run it in background use -d tag :
+Then start it:
 ```
-docker run hystenal/iotanode_dockerized:latest -d
+docker-compose up
 ```
+You can detach with -d option

 ### Built With